-We have agreed, to reimburse the Underwriters, promptly when invoiced, for all of their reasonable, out-of-pocket expenses (including, but not limited to, travel, due diligence expenses, reasonable fees and expenses of their legal counsel, roadshow and background check on the Company's principals) in connection with the performance of its services hereunder not to exceed an aggregate of \$250,000, regardless of whether the offering occurs.
-For any expense that exceeds the amount of \$5,000, the Underwriters should seek the Company's approval.

-In addition, we have agreed to pay to the Underwriters upon closing of this offering a non-accountable expense allowance equal to one percent (1%) of the gross proceeds received by the Company from the sale of the ADSs in this offering.
+We have agreed to reimburse the Underwriter for its reasonable out-of-pocket accountable expenses (including but not limited to reasonable and documented travel costs, legal fees, due diligence fees, and other expenses and disbursements, incurred in connection with its services for the purpose of the offering regardless of whether the offering is successfully closed) up to a maximum of US\$250,000 for out-of-pocket accountable expenses.
+In addition, we have agreed to pay to the Underwriter upon closing of this offering a non-accountable expense allowance equal to one percent (1%) of the gross proceeds derived from the sale of the ADSs in this offering.

-We have agreed to pay all reasonable, necessary and accountable out-of-pocket expenses relating to the offering, including but not limited to: (i) the costs of preparing, printing and filing the registration statement with the SEC, amendments and supplements thereto, and post effective amendments, as well as the filing with FINRA, and payment of all necessary fees in connection therewith and the printing of a sufficient quantity of preliminary and final prospectuses as the Underwriters may reasonably request; (ii) the costs of preparing, printing and delivering exhibits thereto, in such quantities as Underwriters may reasonably request; (iii) all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by the Underwriters; (iv) the fees of counsel(s) and accountants for the Company, including fees associated with any blue sky filings where applicable; (v) fees associated with the Company's transfer agent; and (vi) fees, if necessary, associated with translation services.
+We have agreed to pay all reasonable, necessary and accountable out-of-pocket expenses relating to the offering, including but not limited to: (i) the costs of preparing, printing and filing the registration statement with the SEC, amendments and supplements thereto, and post effective amendments, as well as the filing with FINRA, and payment of all necessary fees in connection therewith and the printing of a sufficient quantity of preliminary and final prospectuses as the Underwriter may reasonably request; (ii) the costs of preparing, printing and delivering exhibits thereto, in such quantities as Underwriter may reasonably request; (iii) all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by Underwriter; (iv) the fees of counsel(s) and accountants for the Company, including fees associated with any blue sky filings where applicable; (v) fees associated with the Company's transfer agent; and (vi) fees, if necessary, associated with translation services.